 Research into New York specific habitat use, population locations, and home range size is needed, as well as population size and monitoring information.
 Information on population connectivity and barriers to movement would be useful.
 Research is also needed on how human use patterns impact populations, specifically predation (NatureServe 2017).
 Other research needs include studies on the male and female reproductive cycles (Ernst and Lovich 2009), and additional measures to minimize accidental mortality.

 Wood turtles, while never far from water, utilize a variety of habitats throughout the year.
 These turtles prefer to spend their time in clear, flowing streams and rivers or in the habitats surrounding them such as woodlands, meadows, and forest edges (Ernst and Lovich 2009).
 Generally, wood turtles prefer water bodies with hard sand or gravel bottoms, although this varies geographically.
 Turtles in Virginia and Pennsylvania have been found in streams with clay substrate (NatureServe 2017).
-One study conducted in Rensselaer Couny, NY found that wood turtles were most often encountered in creeks and floodplains with clear water, and a firm, rocky substrate (Chaloux et al. 2010).
+One study conducted in Rensselaer Couny, NY found that wood turtles were most often encountered in creeks and floodplains with clear water, and a firm, rocky substrate (Hoffman as cited in Chaloux et al. 2010).
 Other indicators of suitable habitat were low gradient, little tree cover, vegetative structure in the sides of the creek channel, and areas with diverse ecotones along forest edges.
 In the eastern portion of their range, these turtles spend less time in water than they do in the west and are more terrestrial during the summer.
 In central Pennsylvania, wood turtles spend the spring in alder thickets and the summer in hemlock forests foraging for mushrooms (Ernst and Lovich 2009).
-The study in Rensselaer County had a high encounter rate within open floodplains in and near creeks and wetlands during May and June (Chaloux et al. 2010), while a study in Orange County found that wood turtles migrated farther from the water in the summer.
+The study in Rensselaer County had a high encounter rate within open floodplains in and near creeks and wetlands during May and June (Hoffman as cited in Chaloux et al. 2010), while a study in Orange County found that wood turtles migrated farther from the water in the summer.
 In the winter, wood turtles are found near or within streams that have flowing water all winter, with the exact areas mostly dependent on the habitat structure (NatureServe 2017).
 They will hibernate on the bank, within roots and branches in streams, among submerged rocks or trees, or along the bottom of the stream.
 Openings within forested areas where herbaceous plants grow are used for feeding and basking, and nesting occurs in areas with loose substrate in sunny areas such as sandy stream banks or sand-gravel bars within streams.
 Wood turtles have also been found nesting in man-made nesting habitats, such as gravel pits, open road shoulders, and yards.